 - Start an Original Project — or Fund Someone Else’s Great Idea

 Sites like volunteermatch.org or idealist.org have resources and ideas to get you started and a searchable database of projects that may interest your child.

 Volunteer opportunities are sure to succeed when you follow your child’s interests and personality.
 Environmental advocate?
 Try a cleanup project.
 Drama queen?
 Give a volunteer performance.
 Math whiz?
 Host a sale where she can count change.
-Just be sure if you’re working with an established organization to choose one that welcomes kid volunteers.
-Making the connection that helping out is pleasurable will help carry the habit into her life beyond the summer…and into adulthood.
+Just be sure that if you’re working with an established organization you choose one that welcomes child volunteers.
+Making the connection that helping out is pleasurable will help her carry the habit into her life beyond the summer…and into adulthood.